How to Score 99 Percentile in CAT 2026 VARC Section

 Always attempt all 8 VA questions: There is no strategic reason to skip any TITA question.
 Even a guess is better than a blank.
 Students who consistently attempt all 8 VA questions have a measurable floor advantage over those who leave any of them blank.

-“Pooja, a student currently preparing for CAT 2026 told us that realising VA had no negative marking changed their entire approach.
+βPooja, who prepared for CAT 2025 with Aptitude360 told us that realising VA had no negative marking changed their entire approach.
 'I was treating TITA questions carefully, like they could hurt me.
 Once I understood they were free, I started attempting all 8 every mock.
-Just that change added 8 to 12 marks to my VARC score across three mocks.'”
+Just that change added 6 to 8 marks to my VARC score across three mocks.'β

-Two Approaches to Scoring 99 Percentile in VARC
+CAT VARC Strategy: The Two Approaches to Scoring 99 Percentile

 Unlike QA and LRDI, VARC has a specific structural advantage: the VA section is entirely TITA and entirely free to attempt.
 This creates two very distinct strategic profiles, depending on your RC accuracy and reading comfort.
 Choose the one that matches where you are.

-Strategy 1: The Accuracy Approach — 3 Passages, High Accuracy
+Strategy 1: The Accuracy Approach β Attempt 3 CAT VARC Passages with High Accuracy

 Best for: Students who find RC mentally taxing, tend to make errors when rushing, or have a reading profile that is stronger in some passage topics than others.